TheImagingSource/tiscamera/doc/upgrade_guide_1.0.md

 Some cameras are no longer supported.
 The most important being all 23 cameras.
-For a complete overview ???? ink to supported devices
+For a complete overview see `supported devices <https://www.theimagingsource.com/documentation/tiscamera/supported_devices.html>`.

 ## Compilation